 The HKS Food Chain (HarvardKey required) seeks to make food leftovers available after events are finished to help reduce the volume of our campus' food waste and connect food with our community members.

-Groups of 2-4 HKS students can invite a HKS faculty member to the HUDS Café to spend time together outside of the classroom.
-Each participant is given a $10 voucher.
+Groups of 2-5 HKS students can invite an HKS faculty or staff member to the HUDS Café or a restaurant at the Smith Campus Center (Saloniki Greek not included) using a Crimson Cash Card provided by the Office of Student Services.
+Each participant may spend up to $15.
 Students can participate in this program twice each semester.

 HKS Disability Resources > HKS students request accommodations through Melissa Wojciechowski St. John from the Office of Student Services, who serves as Disability Accommodations Coordinator.
 To receive accommodations, students must disclose and provide medical documentation about their disability, which may be physical, mental, learning, and/or temporary.